stellar/slingshot/spec/ZkVM.md

 ### Why there is no AND combinator in predicate tree?

 The payload of a contract must be provided to the selected branch.
 If both predicates must be evaluated and both are programs, then which one takes the payload?
 To avoid ambiguity, AND can be implemented inside a program that can explicitly decide in which order and which parts of payload to process: maybe check some conditions and then delegate the whole payload to a predicate, or split the payload in two parts and apply different predicates to each part.
 There's [`contract`](#contract) instruction for that delegation.

+## Open questions

+### Do we really need qty/flavor introspection ops?

+We currently need them to reblind the received value, but we normally use `borrow` instead of receiving some value and then placing bounds on it.

+If we only ever mix all values and borrow necessary payments, then we may reconsider whether we expose these variables at all.